 1. Start with a pulse name and a description.
 By explaining the purpose of the pulse in the description, the users will probably understand the importance of the pulse and feel motivated to answer.
 The description of the pulse is visible next to the questions, have a look at this article for further details: How to communicate the purpose of the pulse

 If you want the name and description in more than one language, simply change the language in the menu to the right of the pulse editor and add text.
 Note that you have to have text in the default mode of the menu (language/språk) to be able to save the pulse.
 Have a look at the bottom of this article for a further explanation of this.

 2. Add questions to the pulse either by creating your own or by adding questions from our library.
-A pulse can contain maximum 16 questions, but our recommendation is to have five to eight questions per pulse.
+A pulse can contain around 30 questions, but our recommendation is to have five to eight questions per pulse.

 3. Select a time setting for the questions.
 When you create your own pulse you can decide what time and day during the week they should be sent.
 Decide if you want all questions to have the same time setting or if you want a few to be activated one day and a few another day.
 This setting is managed in the pulse editor and can be changed between different pulses.

 Look below each question to see what time they are set to.
 If you want to edit the time setting of a question, hold your pointer over the question and click on the clock icon.

 4. Select a predefined frequency for the pulse.
 By using this setting, you can schedule the pulse over a longer period and make sure that the questions are sent out regularly.

 If you want to send the pulse once, or if the choosable frequencies doesn't suit you, simply select any of them and schedule single pulses.
 Read more about the scheduling here: How to schedule questions...

 5. Share the pulse to a colleague or to the Company pulses.
 Administrators can see all pulses created in an account, but managers can only see and use the ones that they have created them selves or that are shared with them.